Do you remember your M.S. Program or supervised experiential learning experience?

 - Completing an accredited undergraduate program resulting in a baccalaureate degree in nutrition and dietetics from a U.S. regionally accredited college/university or a foreign degree equivalent to at least a U.S. baccalaureate degree;

-- Verification of Completion (or an Intent to complete form if the applicant has not completed all degree requirements) signed by their undergraduate dietetics program director;
+- Verification of Completion (or an Intent to complete form if the applicant has not completed all degree requirements) signed by their undergraduate dietetics program director OR completion of pre-requisite coursework as outlined on the program website

 - If the applicant completed a dietetics program more than two years ago, the applicant will be expected to have work experience in the field and/or additional course work and/or to earn an acceptable score on the admissions exam;